XYLxiria/SEO-Analyzer-AI/README.md

 [Download V1 Alpha](https://github.com/XYLxiria/SEO-Analyzer-AI/releases/download/publish/SEOAnalyzerInstaller.exe) for Alpha release (Based .py files from 01-05)

-[Download V1 Beta](https://github.com/XYLxiria/SEO-Analyzer-AI/releases/download/lastestpublish/SEOAnalyzerInstallerV2.0.exe) for Beta release (Based .py files from 06)
+[Download V1 Beta](https://github.com/XYLxiria/SEO-Analyzer-AI/releases/download/lastestpublish/SEOAnalyzerInstallerV3.0-beta.exe) for Beta release (Based .py files from 06)

+*Error note from the installer :*
+>- Error 225 : Turn off the Antivirus, this app not digital trusted by windows, dev brokes /yea
+>- Error 740 : Run as Administrator, but it's have been fixed (check the .iss file)